Duties and Job Descriptions of the Committees of the Cape Cod Hydrangea Society

 Past President of the Cape Cod Hydrangea Society, Mal Condon, is the Curator of Hydrangeas at Heritage Museum & Gardens.
 He oversees the collections and their maintenance.
 Heritage Museums & Gardens is home to a national hydrangea test garden when new hybrid varieties of hydrangeas are being planted, grown and studied by professional growing experts from across the country.
 The North American Hydrangea Test Garden is the most comprehensive collection in the United States.
 The test garden continues Heritage’s collaboration with The Cape Cod Hydrangea Society, begun in 2008 when 150 cultivars and species were planted.

-The Display Garden maintenance coordinator shall communicate Display Garden information, maintenance tasks and activities with Mal Condon, Curator of Hydrangeas at Heritage Museum and Gardens.
+The Display and Test Gardens maintenance coordinator shall communicate CCHS Display Garden and North American Test Garden information, maintenance tasks and activities with Mal Condon, Curator of Hydrangeas at Heritage Museum and Gardens.
 They shall schedule and organize maintenance team work to reach the goal of having a world class hydrangea collection.

 They shall prepare the work schedule with dates for the coming year in October and announce it at the fall meeting.
 They shall inform the Newsletter Editor and the Website Chairman for posting.
-An article should be submitted to the Newsletter Editor for the spring and fall newsletters.
+Information and/or photos for an article should be submitted to the Newsletter Editor for the spring and fall newsletters.
 Deadline is the end of April for spring and end of October for fall.

-The Coordinator shall communicate with the maintenance team before each work day, with weather cancellations and HMG volunteer appreciation events.
+The Coordinator shall communicate with the maintenance team before each work day with tasks planned and weather cancellations.

-The Coordinator shall update the membership on Display Garden activities at the general CCHS meetings. …and have a great time working and learning in the Display Garden with fellow CCHS members!
+The Coordinator shall update the membership on Display Garden and North American Test Garden activities at the general CCHS meetings. …and have a great time working and learning in the Hydrangea Gardens with fellow CCHS members!

 The Chairperson shall coordinate with the Ways & Means Chairperson to identify houses on the tour and shall develop a spreadsheet of all shifts for Member Gardens and Heritage Gardens and have the Membership Director email a copy to Members with requests to sign-up.
 A follow-up should be done on a biweekly or weekly schedule.